 The Westrum Continuum

-A typology of organizational cultures1 shows how information flow in a company can identify the culture as Pathological, Bureaucratic, or Generative.
+A typology of organizational cultures shows how information flow in a company can identify the culture as Pathological, Bureaucratic, or Generative.

 Based on the data you observed, what company culture do you have?